2002–03 South-West Indian Ocean cyclone season: Tropical Cyclone Hape

 Around the same time that Tropical Storm Gerry was developing, another area of convection to its east was organizing.
 On February 7, the system became a tropical disturbance, and initially moved to the north.
 Operationally, MFR first began issuing advisories on February 9 for Tropical Disturbance 11, when the system had a small center and accompanying convection.
 By that time, the disturbance had turned to the south, and favorable conditions allowed for gradual development.
 MFR upgraded the system to tropical storm status late on February 9, although the system was not named Hape until 36 hours later.
 On February 10, the JTWC initiated advisories on Tropical Cyclone 17S.
 An eye developed on February 11, suggesting quick intensification.
 At 1800 UTC that day, the JTWC and MFR upgraded Hape to the equivalent of a minimal hurricane and to tropical cyclone status, respectively.
-By that time, the cyclone had turned to the east-northeast due to a weakness in a ridge to the north.
+By that time, the cyclone had turned to the east-north-east due to a weakness in a ridge to the north.
 MFR estimated that Hape reached peak 10-minute winds of 150 kph on February 12, and the next day the JTWC estimated 1-minute winds of 165 kph.
-Later, the storm weakened, and it turned to the southeast when the ridge re-intensified.
+Later, the storm weakened, and it turned to the south-east when the ridge re-intensified.
 Outflow decreased due to interaction with Cyclone Gerry to the west, and Hape weakened to tropical storm status on February 13.
 On February 15, the JTWC discontinued advisories once the circulation was exposed from the deep convection.
 The next day, MFR followed suit after the circulation dissipated.

 Moderate Tropical Storm Isha

-Widespread convection in the monsoon trough persisted across the southeastern Indian Ocean in early February.
-One area was tracked by the JTWC on February 3 in the Australian basin, southwest of Indonesia.
+Widespread convection in the monsoon trough persisted across the south-eastern Indian Ocean in early February.
+One area was tracked by the JTWC on February 3 in the Australian basin, south-west of Indonesia.
 The system moved westward without development, crossing into the basin on February 8.
 The next day, MFR began tracking the system as a tropical disturbance.
-On February 11, the system turned to the southeast, due to a ridge to the north.
+On February 11, the system turned to the south-east, due to a ridge to the north.
 That day, JTWC started issuing advisories on Tropical Cyclone 18S.
 Initially, the storm failed to intensify much due to a nearby upper-level ridge.
 On February 12, MFR upgraded the system to a tropical storm, and the next day the system was named Isha.
 Outflow became more pronounced due to minimal wind shear.
 The JTWC briefly estimated peak 1 minute winds of 85 kph, but the MFR never estimated winds above 65 kph.
 Isha weakened late on February 13 due to cooler waters, dry air, and stronger shear.
 On February 14, the JTWC discontinued advisories once there was little convection left, and the MFR estimated Isha dissipated the next day.